 Scientific AdviceThe first step in the decision-making procedure is to obtain recommendations from the scientific community.
 In this section you will also find all recommendations for the Baltic Sea from 2008 and on.
 Read more »

 Stakeholder InvolvementThe implementation of the rules of the Common Fisheries Policy requires that the opinion of the stakeholders is taken into consideration, and that the formulation of analyses and of joint positions is encouraged.
-For that purpose the Commission has established the Advisory Committee on Fisheries and Aquaculture (ACFA) and (as part of the CFP reform in 2002) the Regional Advisory Councils (RACs).
+For that purpose the Commission has established the the Advisory Councils (ACs) (as part of the CFP reform in 2002).
 Read more »

 Fisheries ManagementThe exploitation of most stocks needs to be regulated, the stocks managed.
 These are some of the key principles for fisheries management.
 Read more »